 Hanif Flyover: Hit by auto-rickshaw, Indian national dies

-An Indian national, who was visiting relatives in Dhaka, died after a CNG-run auto-rickshaw hit him on the Mayor Hanif flyover in Tikatuli area this afternoon.
+An Indian national, who was visiting relatives in Dhaka, died after a CNG-run auto-rickshaw hit him on the Mayor Hanif Flyover in Tikatuli area yesterday afternoon.

 The deceased was identified as Dwijendra Lal Chowdhury, 60, a resident of Nadia district in West Bengal, said his nephew Pradip Roy Chowdhury.

-Pradip said Dwijendra left his ancestral Chandpur residence many years ago and settled in the neighbouring country.
+Pradip said Dwijendra left his ancestral Chandpur residence many years ago and settled in India.

-He said the man arrived in Bangladesh a month ago to visit relatives here and was supposed to return to India tomorrow.
+He arrived in Bangladesh a month ago to visit relatives here and was supposed to return to India today, he said.

-Dwijendra got down from a bus on the flyover and was crossing the road around 2:30pm when an auto-rickshaw hit him, leaving him critically injured, Kawshik Roy, a passerby, said.
+The man got down from a bus on the flyover and was crossing the road around 2:30pm when an auto-rickshaw hit him, leaving him injured, Kawshik Roy, a passerby, said.

 He was rushed to Dhaka Medical College Hospital where doctors declared him dead, said Kawshik who took him to the DMCH.